 Figure 7.2a shows the first arrival energy with weak surface noise, followed by S2N and AIC analysis.
 Using positive FB polarity.
 The first arrival pick is chosen at a peak with the maximum S2N(k).
 The polarity of the S2N analysis method is peak; therefore, it picks a peak that meets the S2N criteria and arrives later than the zero-crossing picked by the AIC method.
 With a moderate increase in noise level (Figure 7.2b) both S2N and AIC methods are able to detect the consistent FB picks.
-However, with significantly stronger surface noises that overwhelm the first arrival energy, both S2N and AIC methods fail.
+However, with significantly stronger surface noises that overwhelm the first arrival fail. both S2N AIC methods energy, and 295 Shot 359 444 544 Receivers algorithm to remove surface noises that appear coherent within the shot gathers.
+Figure 7.4 shows both S2N and AIC methods can effectively determine the FB picks after the removal of the strong surface noise.
+However, this approach also creates some pre-first arrival artifacts that can negatively affect the FB picking accuracy.
+In general, AIC is superior to the S2N method; however, additional preconditioning processes may still be required to remove strong surface noises.
+Moreover, carefully editing of automatically picked FBs is often required by trained technicians with experience in identifying FB through complex first arrival waveforms and surface noises.